dtnorth/terraform-image-processor/README.md

 - **Cost Estimation:** Uses **Infracost** to estimate and track AWS infrastructure costs in GitHub Actions
 - **CloudFront Cache Invalidation:** AWS Lambda function to automatically clear the CloudFront cache for changed files only
 - **Terraform State Storage**: Terraform state is stored in an AWS S3 bucket with DynamoDB state locking to prevent conflicts
+- **Route53** costs would apply if not using AWS generated URLs.
+If using Custom API Domains, Custom Image Sharing Domain names or Custom Frontend Domain names.

 ---